 1. Scope

 The test method is designed to measure the elongation of an adhesive tape under a low tension maintained over a relatively short period.
-This method isintended to give an indication to the user of the elongation of an adhesive tape under tension in use.
+This method gives an indication of the elongation of an adhesive tape under tension in use.
 This test is particularly applicable to tapes based on highly stretchable backings.

-2. ature of Test
+2. Summary of Test Method

-2.1 The tape is subjected to a relatively light load for a brief but definite period of time under standard test conditions.
-The elongation of the tape is then measured.
+The tape is subjected to a relatively light load for a brief but definite period of time under standard test conditions.
+The resulting elongation of the tape is measured.

-3. Equipment
+3. Apparatus

 3.1 A rule, 1 metre long, graduated in millimetres, suitably supported in a vertical position with the zero marking uppermost.